-When co-facilitating a group with a staff member, interns receive 1/2-hour weekly individual supervision from their group staff co-facilitator.
+When co-facilitating a group with a staff member, interns receive at least 1 hour per week of individual supervision from their group staff co-facilitator.
 Each intern has the opportunity to engage in discussion and training in the elements of group therapy with their co-facilitator.
-In addition, interns are welcome to consult about their group experiences with their individual supervisors and the Supervised Case Consultation Team.
+In addition, interns are welcome to consult about their group experiences with their individual supervisors and in the Peer Clinical Case Consultation meeting.

-Supervised Case Consultation Team
+Peer Clinical Case Consultation

 Interns participate in team-based supervision one hour per week, in one of two groups of interns and postdoctoral residents that is facilitated by a licensed mental health clinician.
-The weekly Supervised Case Consultation Team includes supervision by a staff member of both individual and group psychotherapy.
+The weekly Peer Clinical Case Consultation includes supervision by a staff member, covering both individual and group psychotherapy.